elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

   }
 ```

-- Restart your VSCode and Voila, things format on save 🪄
+- Restart your VSCode, and Voila, things format on save 🪄

 # Exercise ❤️